newrelic/logstash-examples/README.md

 For more information, review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy).

-## Contribute

-We encourage your contributions to improve this project!
-Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-You only have to sign the CLA one time per project.

-If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**

 As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
 We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.